"

 Trade unions

-The business sector’s favourable stance towards high levels of immigration might be expected to be counterbalanced by scepticism from a trade union movement presumably focused on job protection for the current workforce.
-Australian trade unions have indeed been vocal critics of high levels of temporary immigration for its association with ‘exploitation and denying job opportunities to local workers’.[35]
+The business sector’s favourable stance towards high levels of immigration might be expected to be counterbalanced by scepticism from a trade-union movement presumably focused on job protection for the current workforce.
+Australian trade unions have indeed been vocal critics of high levels of temporary immigration and, in relation to admission on the basis of occupational skills, have argued that it is only acceptable ‘if employers in the industry have first tested offering improved wages and conditions to attract local workers’.[37]

 However, the trade union movement has generally been supportive of Australia’s permanent immigration program.
-This was historically important in relation to Australia’s radical shift to mass immigration from the late 1940s.[36]
-More recently, the ACTU and the union United Voice have joined the Australian Industry Group business lobby in a statement declaring that ‘Australia’s permanent migration program is essential to Australian society and economy’ and that ‘we … do not support any reduction to the scheme’.[37]
+This was historically important in relation to Australia’s radical shift to mass immigration from the late 1940s.[38]
+In 2018, the Australian Council of Trade Unions and the union United Voice joined the Australian Industry Group business lobby in a statement declaring that ‘Australia’s permanent migration program is essential to Australian society and economy’ and that ‘we … do not support any reduction to the scheme’.[39]

 Ethnic communities

-The issues around humanitarian immigration, and particularly asylum seekers, have mobilised an articulate, informed and often passionate network of advocacy groups pursuing what they regard as more humane policies.
-The scale of this sector, ranging from faith-based organisations[43] to social-movement activists,[44] can be gauged from the 200 organisations affiliated with the umbrella Refugee Council of Australia.[45]
+The issues around humanitarian immigration, and particularly asylum-seekers, have mobilised an articulate, informed and often passionate network of advocacy groups pursuing what they regard as more humane policies.
+The scale of this sector, ranging from faith-based organisations to social-movement activists, can be gauged from the more than one hundred organisations affiliated with the umbrella Refugee Council of Australia.[43]

 Making immigration and multicultural policy